Ballina town, Co Mayo

 Outdoor Adventures

-- River Moy Salmon Fishing – Renowned worldwide, the Moy offers guided angling trips and equipment hire at the Ballina Angling Centre.
+• River Moy Salmon Fishing – Renowned worldwide, the Moy offers guided angling trips and equipment hire at the Ballina Angling Centre.
+The peak salmon run typically occurs in July and August.

 Festivals & Events

-- Ballina Salmon Festival (July) – A week‑long celebration featuring a bustling street market, live music, cooking demonstrations and the beloved Heritage Day.
+• Ballina Salmon Festival (July) – A week‑long celebration featuring a bustling street market, live music, cooking demonstrations, heritage tours and the beloved Heritage Day.
+The festival coincides with the peak salmon run, making it the perfect time for anglers.

 Food & Drink